-Since december 1st 2015, MultiMed Engineers is participating in the City4Age H2020 Project — Elderly-friendly City services for active and healthy ageing.
+From December 1st 2015 to November 30th 2018, MultiMed Engineers participated in the City4Age Project — Elderly-friendly City services for active and healthy ageing.

-City4Age will activate urban communities to facilitate the role of social/health services and of families in dealing with mild cognitive impairments and frailty in the elderly population.
-The challenge is to demonstrate that cities play a pivotal role in the unobtrusive collection of “more data” on individual behaviours, and with “increased frequency”.
+City4Age aimed to activate urban communities to facilitate the role of social/health services and of families in dealing with mild cognitive impairments and frailty in the elderly population.
+The challenge has been to demonstrate that cities play a pivotal role in the unobtrusive collection of “more data” on individual behaviours, and with “increased frequency”.
 This can then greatly improve the early detection of risks through the timely analysis of changes in the behaviours and the design of effective interventions for countering these risks.

-The first and core objective of City4Age is to enable Ambient Assisted Cities or Age-friendly Smart Cities, where the urban communities of elderly people are provided with a range of ICT tools and services that — in a completely unobtrusive manner — will improve the early detection of risks related to cognitive impairments and frailty while they are at home or in the move within the city.
+The core objective of City4Age has been to enable Ambient Assisted Cities or Age-friendly Smart Cities, where the urban communities of elderly people are provided with a range of ICT tools and services that — in a completely unobtrusive manner — will improve the early detection of risks related to cognitive impairments and frailty, while they are at home or in the move within the city.

-The second objective is to provide a range of associated tools and services which — with the appropriate interventions — will mitigate the detected risks.
+The second objective has been to provide a range of associated tools and services which — supporting appropriate interventions — will mitigate the detected risks.

 - behavioural, sociological and clinical research on “frailty” and MCI in the elderly population;

 - state of art ICT technology (i) for “sensing” personal data and exposing them as linked open data, (ii) for designing the algorithms and the API’s to extract relevant behaviour changes and correlated risks, and (iii) for designing interventions to counter the risks

 - stakeholder engagement in order to be driven by relevant user needs to ensure end-user acceptance